 SEON is more than just a software solution, it is your business partner in fraud fighting

 KYC Verification FAQ

-A KYC journey can vary depending on the context but typically is will consist of either: ID card verification, video verification, document verification, and biometric verification.
+A KYC journey can vary depending on the context but typically will consist of ID card verification, video verification, document verification, and biometric verification.

-Depending on the chosen method, a person might need to take a selfie or send a photo of a given document which will then be verified by either AI or a company representative.
+Depending on the chosen method, a person might need to take a selfie, participate in a video call, or send a photo of a given document – which will then be verified by either AI or a company representative.